smdann/employee-management-system/README.md

 After making the initial selection, the user is prompted to enter information needed for that particular task.

-Once the information is acquired from the user, data is either pulled, added, modified, or deleted from the employee database.
+Once the information is acquired from the user, data is either added, modified, or deleted from the employee database.
+If the user opts to view something, the data is pulled from the database and displayed in a table.

 The following information is available for each employee in the database: